damminhtien/deepnet-for-semantic-labeling-photogrammetry/README.md

 # DeepNet-for-Semantic-Labeling-Photogrammetry
 This deep learning project is my graduated thesis which is scored 9.5/10.
-It is also the first time i do end-to-end an applied research project by myself.

 This project aim to automated extraction of urban objects from data acquired by airborne sensors which very high-resolution data (leads to high intra-class variance while the inter-class variance is low), focus is on detailed 2D semantic segmentation that assigns labels to multiple object categories.
 At the end, my accuraccy reachs 90% (the top world leader at  92%)